Ruthin-School/Platter/docs/guides/configuration.md

 **Application requirements:**
 - The application must have write access to the data directory
 - Files must be readable by the application user
-- Sensitive files (like oauth_config.json) should have restricted permissions

 ---